-- Monitoring the performance of the Council against stated goals and objectives set out in its long term plan; - Providing prudent stewardship of the Council's resources; - Employing and monitoring the performance of the Chief Executive; and - Ensuring the Council fulfils its responsibilities to be a 'good employer' and meets the requirements of the Health and Safety at Work Act 2015.
+- representing the interests of the people of the city, district or region; - developing and adopting plans, policies and budgets; - monitoring the performance of the council against stated goals and objectives set out in its long term plan; - providing prudent stewardship of the council's resources; - employing and monitoring the performance of the chief executive; and - ensuring the council fulfils its responsibilities to be a 'good employer' and meets the requirements of the Health and Safety at Work Act 2015.

-4.2 Chief Executive
+4.2 Chief executive

-The role of the Chief Executive includes:
+The role of the chief executive includes:

-- Implementing the decisions of the Council; - Ensuring that all responsibilities delegated to the Chief Executive are properly performed or exercised; - Ensuring the effective and efficient management of the activities of the local authority; - Maintaining systems to enable effective planning and accurate reporting of the financial and service performance of the local authority; - Providing leadership for the staff of the Council; and - Employing, on behalf of the Council, the staff of the local authority, (including negotiation of the terms of employment for those staff).
+- implementing the decisions of the council; - ensuring that all responsibilities delegated to the chief executive are properly performed or exercised; - ensuring the effective and efficient management of the activities of the local authority; - maintaining systems to enable effective planning and accurate reporting of the financial and service performance of the local authority; - providing leadership for the staff of the council; and - employing staff on behalf of the council (including negotiation of the terms of employment for those staff).

-The Chief Executive is the only person directly employed by the Council itself (s.42 LGA 2002).
-All concerns about the performance of an individual member of staff must, in the first instance, be referred to the Chief Executive.
+Under s.42 of the LGA 2002 the chief executive is the only person directly employed by the council itself.
+All concerns about the performance of an individual member of staff must, in the first instance, be referred to the chief executive.